a14a-org/node-controller-rust/README.md

 - **Application not starting**: Check the log file for errors
 - **API connection issues**: Verify the API URL and key in the `.env` file
 - **High resource usage**: Check for abnormal system activity
+- **Update failures**: Check logs for update errors and ensure the application has proper permissions

 ## Development